 Both Biocentrism, and its necessary companion, Anthropocentrism, are ideologies.
 They both place external demands on our thinking and activity.
 Biocentrism differs from, say, Marxism, Christianity or the Moonies only in content.
 In form it is identical.
 How it differs is that it demands that we act, not according to the politically, morally or guru determined correct line, but to the 'naturally' correct one.
 'Nature' - or an abstract overruling idea-of-nature replaces the guru, Bible or Party doctrines.
 There is no room in any of these (or any other ideologies) for the vagaries of human wildness, independent thought, activity or desire - or nature.
 All thought and activity is pre-scribed, determined externally to our human need, desires.
 At times we may agree with something that is also part of an ideology.
-But at this point, if it is truly no longer ideological, no longer external, no longer false consciousness, then we need not invoke the label, category, guru, or other 'authority'
+But at this point, if it is truly no longer ideological, no longer external, no longer false consciousness, then we need not invoke animal instincts.
+We are acting out of ideological demands.
+So, Biocentrism is anti-nature and Anthropocentrism is anti-human!
+So they are both anti-human and anti-nature.

-anti-human activity and anti-nature activity in this society.
+So, big deal?
+But this becomes critical when we see that it is this same mode of self-denial or self-repression of wildness that allows us to do anti-human activity and anti-nature activity in this society.
 Biocentrism (and all ideologies), therefore, reinforces this precondition, reinforces our domestication.
 The actual daily activity, the dominant mode of human existence on the earth today is mislabelled by the Biocentrists.
 It is not Anthropocentrism, not human-centred.
 It is not done to meet human needs, not done as a result of the fulfilment of wild human desires.
 This activity is done to fulfil the needs of power and capital, nation-states and commodity-exchange, the whole military-industrial-national-empire.
 It should rightly be called production-centred or power-centred or death-centred since we must kill our wild natures to be part of it.
 Our daily activity is done to keep this 'Machine' running.
 This Machine is what is devouring the earth, nature, wilderness and humanity.
 To work in the entrails of this 'leviathan' requires that we submit all our wildness to the needs, schedules and routines of it.
 On a daily basis, this is how we individually kill our desire for our nature, our wildness.